DanMannMann/VibeReader/README.md

 - Translucent overlay with blur effect that can be toggled on any web page
 - The overlay creates a "frosted glass" effect over the entire page content
-- Built-in Speed Reader that helps you read page content faster
+- Built-in Vibe Reader that helps you read page content faster
 - Automatically extracts and processes text from the current page
 - Configurable reading speed (WPM) and pause timings for punctuation
+- Context menu integration for easy access from any page
+- Read selected text by right-clicking on a selection
+- Start reading from any position by right-clicking and selecting "Start reading from here"
+- Auto-scrolling feature that can be toggled on/off

 ## Icon Requirements